nataliakoliou/ML-Ciphertext-Decryption-Algorithm/README.md

 88   testing_text = "TESTING-tolstoy-anna-karenina.txt"
 89   decryption_alphabet = "rgbhdtkclvnqjxfspamioyzweu"  # encryption_alphabet = "rcheyobdtmgiskuqlapfzjxnvw"
 ```
-> In [this](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/tree/main/datasets) folder, you will find a variety of texts to use for the testing process.
+<sub> In [this](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/tree/main/datasets) folder, you will find a variety of texts to use for the testing process.
 You can also create another training dataset from scratch, however it requires a lot of effort and is not recommended.

 ## Author
 Natalia Koliou: find me on [LinkedIn](https://www.linkedin.com/in/natalia-k-b37b01197/).